Quiding/ema_totems/README.md

 **Note:** This addon likely requires your team to be in the same guild and utilize **guild communications** for settings synchronization, however, all timers are tracked via the **combat log** for high-precision updates.

+Is this AI slop? probably, but it seems to work

 ![totembar1](https://github.com/user-attachments/assets/68b88642-8df9-4ea5-87b2-bf26ba13f303) ![totembar2](https://github.com/user-attachments/assets/c9d3d5bf-6e3d-4f6c-ac91-ef4b638c924b)

 ## Key Features